1. What is a Music Visualizer?

 Start Creating Professional Visualizers

 Open Music VisualizerAbout this guide: This guide covers how music visualizers work and how to use them.
-Written January 2026.
+Written January 2026 and updated May 2026 with clearer workflow links.

 Technical references: Web Audio API documentation (MDN), YouTube Help Center, Spotify for Artists.